Skip to main content

 All members

-• must be active participants and maintain good standing by attending various USJ events throughout the semester, including general body meetings (GBMs), tabling, outreach events, and other activities
+• must be active participants and maintain good standing by attending various USJ events throughout the semester, including tabling events, outreach initiatives, and other activities

 • are required to participate in USJ selection interviews during the fall semester and Integrity Week in the spring semester